C-D-Lewis/pge/README.md

 The `PGESprite` structure allows creation of a bitmap sprite-based game entity and a set of convenience functions to manage it.

+1. Include `pge/pge_sprite.h` in your main C file.

-1. Create a structure containing a `PGESprite`.
+2. Create a structure containing a `PGESprite` pointer member.

         typedef struct {
           PGESprite *sprite;